lukemcdonald/gettreadtalks.com/README.md

 # ToDo's

 - [] Improve SEO Meta (Link)[https://metatags.io/]
+- [] Check dependencies and devDependencies are in right place.
+May not need all deps
 - [] Improve single talk page
   - [x] Fix talk link button on mobile
   - [x] Add link speaker to archive